Continuous Integration ¶

 kops replacebefore the

 kops update clusterwill update the live assets in the state store which could impact newly launched nodes that download these assets.
-PR #6465 could add support for copying the state store to a local filesystem prior to
+PR #6465 added support for copying the state store to a local filesystem prior to